-- ECON1003 Mathematics for Social Sciences I OR ECON1004 Mathematics for Social Sciences II OR SOCI1001 Introduction to Social Research - ECON1005 Introduction to Statistics OR SOCI1005 Introductory Statistics for Behavioural Sciences - 3.
-One of:
+- 1. ECON1003 Mathematics for Social Sciences I OR ECON1004 Mathematics for Social Sciences II OR SOCI1001 Introduction to Social Research - 2.
+ECON1005 Introduction to Statistics OR SOCI1005 Introductory Statistics for Behavioural Sciences

 FOUN1008 Introduction to Professional Writing OR FOUN1006 Exposition for Academic Purposes